 Managing Report Server Content

 In Reporting Services, content management refers to the management of reports, models, folders, resources, and shared data sources.
 All these items can be managed independently of each other through properties and security settings.
 Any item can be moved to a different location in the report server folder namespace.
-To manage items effectively, you need to know which tasks a content manager performs.
+To manage items effectively, you need to know which tools to use and the tasks that a content manager performs.

 Content management includes the following tasks:

-Permission to perform management tasks are provided through two predefined roles: System Administrator and Content Manager.
-Effective management of report server content requires that you are assigned to both roles.
+Management tasks are organized into two predefined roles: System Administrator and Content Manager.
+By default, a user who is a local system administrator is automatically assigned to both roles.
+He or she can assign additional users to either role to delegate management responsibilities.
 For more information about these predefined roles, see System Administrator Role and Content Manager Role.

 In This Section